sleepyOwl14/proximax-bc-docs/docs/getting-started/setting-up-workstation.md

 $> xpx2-cli account generate --network MIJIN_TEST --save --url http://localhost:3000
 ```

 The `network flag` is set to MIJIN_TEST.
-Test network is an alternative ProximaX blockchain used for development and testing purposes.
+Test network is an alternative Sirius-Chain used for development and testing purposes.

 Use `save flag` to store the account on your computer.
 XPX2-CLI uses stored account to sign the transactions that you start.